-The purpose of the interview is to assess your suitability for the above post and to give both you and The Kingsley School the opportunity to gain further information before making a successful appointment.
+The purpose of your interview is to assess your suitability for the above post and to give both you and Warwick Independent Schools Foundation the opportunity to gain further information before making a successful appointment.
 It is also an opportunity to seek clarification in respect of the information which you have provided on the application form and any accompanying documentation.
+The interviewer will also assess your suitability to work with children and will ask specific questions relating to safeguarding and promoting the welfare of children.

-The Kingsley School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to s hare this commitment.
-In this respect, a copy of our Child Protection Policy can be found on our recruitment website, using the followig link: https://www.warwickindependentschoolsfoundation.co.uk/attachments/download.asp?file=477&ty pe=pdf It is an expectation that you will have read this before you attend.
+Warwick Independent Schools Foundation is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+In this respect, a copy of our Child Protection Policy can be found on the School's website www.warwickschool.org and it is an expectation that you will have read this before you attend.
 As you have been shortlisted for a role within education, in accordance with government guidelines and as referenced on our application and our Recruitment and Selection Policy, we will carry out an internet search.
 If there is anything we should be aware of, please let us know.